 Finish: Finally something truly enjoyable about this dram!
 Chocolate cream and toffee.
 If only these notes were present earlier on!
 Lingers for only a short time.

 Buying Recommendation: Run away!
-Yes, run away, back to the standard Jameson if you are really needing some affordable Irish whiskey.
+Yes, run away, back to the standard Jameson if you are really needing some cheap Irish whiskey.
 The stout casks did this whiskey no favors, except for adding some nice mocha notes to the finish.
-There are few whiskeys that I haven't at least finished the glass of, but unfortunately this is one of them.
+There are few whiskeys that I haven’t at least finished the glass of, but unfortunately this is one of them.
 Spend your $30 elsewhere.
 Maybe on some Teeling Small Batch?

 At WBSE we use a true 100 point scale for scoring to allow whiskeys to further differentiate themselves (as opposed to a letter grade scale where 90% of whiskeys fall between 78-92).
 This allows you to more easily compare scores between different whiskeys.
 Here is how the scale breaks down: